Sitecore

 Sitecore is a customer experience management company that provides web content management, and multichannel marketing automation software.

+SitecoreAI™ is an artificial intelligence platform developed by Sitecore that integrates content management, customer data, and personalization capabilities within an enterprise software environment.
+The platform incorporates AI-driven tools intended to support content operations, customer engagement, and personalized digital experiences across marketing channels.

 The company was founded in 2001 in Denmark.

-Origins
+History

 In 1998, in Copenhagen, Denmark, University of Copenhagen alumni Thomas Albert, Jakob Christensen, Peter Christensen, Ole Sas Thrane, and Michael Seifert founded Pentia A/S, a systems integration company that focused on implementing websites built on Microsoft technologies.
 At the time, building and managing websites required the expertise of a programmer or developer.
 Thrane and Christensen devised and patented a set of procedures for building and managing websites and turned their invention into a content management system product.

 In 2001, Sitecore was spun off as a separate business entity that initially sold content management systems in the Danish market.
 However, the company has grown into a global provider of customer experience management software targeted primarily at corporate marketing departments and marketing service providers.

 Acquisitions

+Sitecore has grown via acquisition since 2011, with its latest acquisition being GEO startup Scrunch in June 2026.